Our Mission

 Our Work

-SCSJ treats election administration and protection as year-round work.
-We focus on ensuring access to the ballot and monitoring initiatives aimed at limiting that access.
+SCSJ focuses on ensuring access to the ballot and monitoring initiatives aimed at limiting that access.

 Policy Advocacy